nicholy/CMPT276-Project/ProductDocument.md

 </font>_

 ### Meeting Schedule
+   Members are expected to show up at weekly meetings scheduled on Mondays at 10:30 AM for an hour, before class.

 ### Communication Tool/Techniques
     Communication tools we will use outside of school would consist of Facebook Messenger,